 Near Allerton Avenue in the Bronx, a French-style grotto has been blessing Bronx natives for decades.
 The Our Lady of Lourdes Grotto at St. Lucy’s Church is located a few bus stops away from the New York Botanical Garden and the Bronx Zoo, yet has remained undiscovered to many New Yorkers.
 However, for residents of the Bronx, this heavenly exhibit has been a symbol of the community since it was constructed in 1939.

 First designed in 1937 by Msgr Pasquale Lombardo, the Grotto’s construction began after the building of its adjoining church, St. Lucy’s.
-Lombardo was a Frenchman commissioned by the diocese to begin a new parish in the Bronx.
+Lombardo, who was from Italy, was commissioned by the diocese to begin a new parish in the Bronx.
 His vision of Our Lady of Lourdes Grotto was heavily influenced by the famous grotto in Lourdes, France.

 The grotto stones were hand cut by Italian craftsman Gino Brandolin who was a third generation citizen of the Bronx.
 By time the cave was finished, it stood at nearly thirty feet tall complete with a running waterfall and candles.
 Its design allows New Yorkers to experience the intimate nature of the grotto in Lourdes, France, without making the pilgrimage across the Atlantic.